aimeertaylor/pixelate/README.md

 The package **pixelate** is an R package.
 It was developed in R version 3.6.1 (2019-07-05) using RStudio.
 To download and install R please go to [cran.r-project.org](https://cran.r-project.org).
 To download and install RStudio please go to [rstudio.com](https://rstudio.com/).
-To avoid problems, ensure you have the latest version of R or at least version 3.5.0.
+Please ensure you have the latest version of R or at least version 3.5.0.

 ## Installation